get-convex/templates/template-component/README.md

 Modify the schema and index files in src/component/ to define your component.

-Optionally write a client forusing this component in src/client/index.ts.
+Write a client for using this component in src/client/index.ts.

 If you won't be adding frontend code (e.g. React components) to this component you can delete the following: